jostylr/literate-programming-cli/lp.md

         },
         flag : {
             abbr : "f",
-            help : "flags to pass to use in if conditions" }
+            help : "flags to pass to use in if conditions", default : []
+        }